 Looking for a public bathroom in Moscow?
-Facebook Inc. (FB) has you covered.
+Facebook Inc. (FB:US) has you covered.

 Still a dwarf in Russia, the world’s largest social network is courting local geeks to build apps tailor-made for their home market.
 Its goal is to win over users in Europe’s most populous country and catch up with local rivals VKontakte and Odnoklassniki, which combined attract 10 times more traffic.